-Stir fry vegetables recipe with homemade stir fry sauce.
-Make delicious takeout style stir fry from your own kitchen!
+The best easy homemade stir fry vegetables recipe.
+Make delicious takeout style vegetables in garlic sauce in your own kitchen!

 I love the rainbow of color and flavor and how easy it is to make!

-First, add water chestnuts, sugar snap peas, mushrooms, bell pepper, green onions, broccoli, garlic, and ginger to a large skillet or jumbo cooker with 1 tablespoon of sesame oil.
+Step 1: add the water chestnuts, sugar snap peas, mushrooms, bell pepper, green onions, broccoli, garlic, and ginger to a large skillet or jumbo cooker with 1 tablespoon of sesame oil.

 Cook the vegetables on medium high heat for 20 – 25 minutes, stirring often, until most of the liquid has evaporated and vegetables are cooked but not too soft.